|CORPORATE GOVERNANCE OVERVIEW STATEMENT|

 In addition, the external auditors also attended the Annual General Meeting and are available to answer shareholders’ questions on the conduct of the statutory audit and the preparation and contents of their report.
 The Audit Committee is responsible for yearly review of the auditors’ performance and recommends for their re-appointment to the Board.
 The Audit Committee takes into consideration the importance of the external auditor’s independence and objectivity and therefore adopts a strong view that all non-audit services shall be limited and approved, only when necessary.
-This is to ensure that the independence of the external auditors are not in any way impaired.
-The group audit fee and non-audit fee paid to External Auditors for the financial year 2018 amounts to RM128,000 and RM2,000 respectively.
+This is to ensure that the independence of the external auditors is not in any way impaired.
+The Group audit fee and non-audit fee paid to External Auditors for the financial year 2019 amounts to RM128,000 and RM2,000 respectively.

-Save as disclosed above, the Board is satisfied that throughout the financial year ended 31 December 2018, the Company has applied the principles and recommendations of the corporate governance set out in the Code, where necessary and appropriate.
+Save as disclosed above, the Board is satisfied that throughout the financial year ended 31 December 2019, the Company has applied the principles and recommendations of the corporate governance set out in the Code, where necessary and appropriate.

-The Corporate Governance report can be viewed in the Company's website, www.master.net.my
+The Corporate Governance report can be viewed in the Company's website, http://www.master.net.my

-This statement was approved by the Board of Directors on 26 March 2019.
+This statement was approved by the Board of Directors on 31 March 2020.

 2020 Master-Pack Group Berhad.
 All Rights Reserved.